BananaCotton57/Cyber-Home-Lab/Exploring Ubuntu Home Lab/Linux Command Line and Security Basics.md

 - The new version of this package is 23.02-0ubuntu1-22.04.6

-# 2. Updating and Upgrading the system
+# 2. Updating and Upgrading the System

 **Command (update):**
 ```bash